xsf/xmpp.org/content/pages/community/operators-rules.md

   Here, it is important to strike the balance between advertisment and useful announcement.
 In general, security advisories related to such services or tools are always on-topic.
 If the service is paid for and the announcements aims at acquiring more customers, it may easily be off-topic.
 This is not an advertisment or business development channel.

-### Off-Topic
+### On-Topic induced Off-Topic

-Since some of the on-topic cases can quickly derail into off-topic when debates become too political or ad-hominem, here are some examples where the line toward off-topic has been crossed to make things clearer.

-* Judgement (as opposed to rational discussion) about server policies.
-The line between judgement and discussion is in the rationale.
+Since some of the on-topic cases can quickly derail into off-topic when debates become too political or ad-hominem.
+When debating controversial topics, the difference between an insult or judgement and a discussion is in the rationale.

 To help you finding the line, here’s an on-topic example:

 > You should not block messages from non-contacts on the admin account, because other admins may have to reach you to notify you about a problem with your service.

 > I think other operators trying to reach me via XMPP should send a presence subscription first, so blocking messages from non-contacts is not an issue.

 > Keeping debug logs for 14 days is not a good idea because there is a lot of personal information in there which is at risk of exposure.

-#### Examples of off-topic discussions

-Some examples of off-topic messages.
+On the other hand, the following variants are are off-topic:

 This is combined with something which is easily read as a personal attack: